Mboalab/December-2024-to-March-2025-internship/Contribution.md

 to propose the best format for their contributions.
 Participants are therefore welcome and should feel free to propose, innovate and adjust their contributions according to their own understanding.
 Mentors will always be there to guide and frame received ideas.

+## Guidelines
+Do not make any changes to the original files.
+Make changes to the Applicant's folder only, where you save all your tasks.